anaghaaaa/The-Snake-Game/README.md

 # The-Snake-Game
-A game built using JavaScript
+A game built using HTML,CSS and JavaScript